Blog

 • Discuss with the supplier if they can provide support tailored to your specific operational requirements.

-After-sales support ensures that the supplier won’t just sell you a piece of equipment but will stand behind their product with the services you need to use it effectively for its entire lifespan.
+After-sales support ensures that the supplier won’t just sell you a piece of equipment but will also stand behind their product, providing the services you need to use it effectively throughout its entire lifespan.
 This support is an integral part of the value of any laboratory equipment purchase and should be a significant factor in the decision-making process.

 3. Consider the Price Point: